MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/pools-queues.md

 ::: moniker range="= azure-devops"

 An agent pool is a collection of agents.
 Instead of managing each [agent](agents.md) individually, you organize agents into agent pools.
-When you configure an agent, you register it with a single pool.
-When you create a pipeline, you specify the pool in which the pipeline runs.
-When you run the pipeline, it runs on an agent from the pool that meets the [demands](/azure/devops/pipelines/yaml-schema/pool-demands) of the pipeline.
+When you configure an agent, it is registered with a single pool, and when you create a pipeline, you specify the pool in which the pipeline runs.
+When you run the pipeline, it runs on an agent from that pool that meets the [demands](/azure/devops/pipelines/yaml-schema/pool-demands) of the pipeline.

 ::: moniker-end